-El Dorado Transit continues to experience ridership deficits compared to pre-pandemic levels, but ridership has started to increase on some services.
-Systemwide passenger trips in February were up 19.5% compared to the previous year.
-The County's Adult Day Services program had not yet reopened in February and the Mother Lode Rehabilitation Enterprises (M.O.R.E.) program is continuing to significantly limit in-person attendance.
-Although still down from pre-pandemic ridership, day-to-day ridership on the Dial-A-Ride service was up 2.6% in February compared to 2021.
-ADA Paratransit demand increased 68.2% in February.
-Local Fixed Route ridership was up 3% in February, Sacramento Commuter service ridership increased by 114.5% in February, and the new Sacramento/Tahoe Connector route carried 548 passengers in February.
+El Dorado Transit continues to experience ridership deficits compared to pre-pandemic levels, but ridership has started to increase on most services.
+Increased gas prices may have also had a positive impact on ridership.
+Systemwide passenger trips in March were up 33.2% compared to the previous year.
+The County's Adult Day Services program reopened in March, and the Mother Lode Rehabilitation Enterprises (M.O.R.E.) program is continuing to significantly limit in-person attendance.
+Although still down from pre-pandemic, day-to-day ridership in March on the Dial-A-Ride service was up 10.9%, Sac-Med increased by 79.2%, ADA Paratransit demand increased 52.1%, and M.O.R.E. ridership was up 296.2% in March compared to the previous year.
+Local Fixed Route ridership was up 10.3% in March, and Sacramento Commuter service ridership increased by 190.8% in March compared to the previous year.
+Ridership on the new Sacramento/Tahoe Connector route jumped from 548 passengers in February to 771 passengers in March, an increase of 40% from one month to the next.